KaiSD/coa4u/README.md

 Instant actions
 - [x] SetRotation - instantly rotates the object to the given euler angles.
 - [x] SetTint - instantly tints the object to the given color.
+- [x] SetDirection - instantly rotates the object to look at the given actor.
+- [ ] Stop - stops all actions for this object.

 ### Future plans
 After completing these actions, i'm going to add some more to the list.